top of page

 The path drops steeply to a lane and the east beach of Talland Bay.
 This is where life gets difficult.
 You’ll find an excellent café bar here called the Smugglers rest.
 Only one thing for it: Save it for the return trip.

-A steep climb up a path follows.
+A very steep climb up a path follows.
 Turn left at a yellow way-marker to keep on the coast path.
-Lovely views from here, and that large white house you pass was once (and still is for all I know) the abode of Richard and Judy according to a family friend who lived nearby.
+Lovely views from here back to Talland Bay, and a large white house ahead to admire.
+Somebody told me who lived there.
+'Really?'
+I said.
+Maybe it's true.
+Either way, lucky them.

-Now, apart from a memorial cross to locals who lost their lives in the great wars, it’s open country and ocean.
-Easy going and glorious on a sunny day.
-There are paths going off left and right but the main coast path is clearly marked.
+After that, apart from a memorial cross to locals who lost their lives in the great wars, and a miniature lighthouse ('house' it isn't) it’s open country and ocean.
+Rocky and uneven underfoot but relatively easy going, and glorious on a sunny day.
+There are paths going off right (ignore) and left, which'll take you to that light and back to the coast path.
+Worth the detour on this short walk.

-A picturesque inlet and tumble of white buildings ahead is your introduction to Polperro, unspoilt by car parks and various do and don’t signs.
+A picturesque inlet and tumble of white buildings ahead is your introduction to Polperro, a picturesque Cornish fishing village with bags of character.

 A pleasant spot to rest, but there are options.
 Walking on a bit further you’ll get the best view of The Blue Peter Inn on the opposite side.
-A traditional pub full of character, with lovely views from the sea facing window plus pithy lines on black beams to raise a smile.
+A traditional pub full of character, with pithy lines on black beams to raise a smile.
 One from memory: If I’d have known Mr Right’s first name was Always I would have had second thoughts.

 Before you reach the end of the inner harbour there’s a shell plastered house on your right worth a moment’s gawping.
-It should be awful but it surprisingly magical. .
+It should be awful but it surprisingly impressive. .

-Crossing to the other side of the inner harbour head toward the pub (or explore Polperro more before heading to the pub).
-The coast path restarts up steps on the right just past it.
+Crossing to the other side of the inner harbour turn left and head toward the pub (or explore Polperro more before heading to the pub).
+The coast path continues up steps directly by it.

 Tempted to call in, I was persuaded to wait.
-On on we went, passing a shelter on our right.
-A pleasant hiding place from the sun on this day.
+On we went, passing a shelter on our right.
+A shady rest on a sunny day.

-Polruin is the next village but, as lovely as it is, we’re not going that far.
+Polruin is the next village but, as lovely as it is, this walk doesn't go that far.

 About two miles along the coast path, just before a steep descent to a stream and wooden bridge, there’s a path on your right.

-You’ll see from your map this heads back, paralleling the one you’ve just walked along.
+This heads up then back, paralleling the one you’ve just walked along.
+Now the ocean's on your right.

 If ticks are a concern and it's overgrown, as it can be, you may prefer to retrace your steps rather than take it.
 Otherwise, it’s a pleasant way to get a slightly different perspective on the return journey.

-Eventually the secondary path re-joins the main path and soon after Polperro comes back into view.
+Eventually, the secondary path re-joins the main coast path and, soon after, Polperro comes back into view.

 This time, passing the shelter on your left, take the path to your right marked Netloft Sixty Yards.
 This takes you to the top of the cliffs by the outer harbour.
 A perfect viewpoint.